Raiondesu/vuse-rx/docs/recipes/counter.md

 The full source can be found [here](https://github.com/Raiondesu/vuse-rx/blob/main/docs/.vitepress/theme/recipes/counter.vue).

 ::: tip
-Every variable is exposed to `window`, so feel free to open the console and play with it!
+Every variable in this example is exposed to `window`, so feel free to open the console and play with it!
 :::

 ::: code-group